nushell/nushell.github.io/book/hooks.md

 # Hooks

 Hooks allow you to run a code snippet at some predefined situations.
-Hooks are only available in the interactive mode, they do not work if you run a Nushell on a script (`nu script.nu`) or commands (`nu -c "echo foo"`).
+They are only available in the interactive mode ([REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)), they do not work if you run a Nushell with a script (`nu script.nu`) or commands (`nu -c "echo foo"`) arguments.

-Currently, we support these hooks:
+Currently, we support these types of hooks:

 - `pre_prompt` : Triggered before the prompt is drawn
-- `pre_execution` : Triggered before a command starts executing
+- `pre_execution` : Triggered before the line input starts executing
 - `env_change` : Triggered when an environment variable changes

-More specifically, one Nushell REPL cycle looks like this:
+To make it clearer, we can break down Nushell's execution cycle.
+The steps to evaluate one line in the REPL mode are as follows:

 1. Check for `pre_prompt` hooks and run them
 1. Check for `env_change` hooks and run them